mouseconnectomeproject/amygdalar/README.md

 ### Contact Us

-Please email the www.mouseconnectome.org and mouseconnectomeproject.github.io Administrator at mouse.connectome.project@gmail.com for any clarifications, questions, suggestions, and comments.
-Thank you for your support and cooperation.
+For any clarifications questions, suggestions, and comments, please send email to mouse.connectome.project@gmail.com